jdfergason/swift-toml/README.md

 ## Compatibility

-SwiftToml is compatible with Swift 3.0.
+SwiftToml is compatible with Swift 3.0 and TOML 0.4.0.

 It has been tested with SWIFT-3.0-PREVIEW-6 on Mac OS X, Ubuntu 14.04, and Fedora 23.
 Currently it only works with Mac OS X due to some features of Swift not currently working under linux.
 I am actively working to fully support linux.